janvodak/AspDotNetCore-ShoppingApp/docs/architecture-and-design.md

 # Architecture and Desing in general

-Architecture in this repository embraces a monolithic approach housed within a single, unified repository.
+Architecture in this repository embraces a monorepo approach housed within a single, unified repository.
-Despite the widespread adoption of microservices and distributed systems, decision to maintain a monolithic structure within a mono repository is intentional and driven by the pursuit of learning and simplicity.
+Despite the widespread adoption of microservices and distributed systems, decision to maintain a monorepo structure is intentional and driven by the pursuit of learning and simplicity.

 **Key Aspects:**